ragingwind/next-workbox/README.md

 # Usage

-This next.js plugin powered by [next-workbox-webpack-plugin](https://github.com/ragingwind/next-workbox-webpack-plugin). which mean you can use [almost all options](https://github.com/ragingwind/next-workbox-webpack-plugin#usage) of the webpack plugin except `distDir` and `buildId`.
+This next.js plugin powered by [next-workbox-webpack-plugin](https://github.com/ragingwind/next-workbox-webpack-plugin).
+You can use [almost all options](https://github.com/ragingwind/next-workbox-webpack-plugin#usage) of the webpack plugin except `distDir` and `buildId`.
 Both thse options are overridden and handled by this plugin.

 ```js
 // next.config.js